-4.12 Substitution of the Issuer
+4.12 Substitution

-The Issuer is entitled at any time and without the consent of the Investors, to substitute itself as obligor under the Products for any affiliate, branch, subsidiary or holding company within the UBS group, including any group holding company (the "New Issuer"), provided that (i) the New Issuer shall assume all obligations that the Issuer owes to the Investors under or in relation to the Products, and (ii) such New Issuer shall at all times after such substitution have either:
+The Issuer may at any time and from time to time, without the consent of the Investors, substitute for itself as obligor under the Products any affiliate, branch, subsidiary or holding company of UBS AG (the "New Issuer") provided that (i) the New Issuer shall assume all obligations that the Issuer owes to the Investors under or in relation to the Products, and (ii) such New Issuer shall at all times after such substitution have either:

-- a credit rating equivalent to or better than the Issuer, or

-- its obligations to Investors under the Products unconditionally and irrevocably guaranteed by the Issuer.
+- a credit rating equivalent to or better than the Issuer, or - its obligations to Investors under the Products guaranteed by the Issuer.

 If such substitution occurs, then any reference in the Product Documentation to the Issuer shall be construed as a reference to the New Issuer.
-Any substitution will be promptly notified to Investors in accordance with the section headed 'Notices'.
-In connection with any exercise by the Issuer of the right of substitution, the Issuer shall not be liable for any consequences suffered by individual Investors as a result of the exercise of such right and, accordingly, no Investor shall be entitled to claim from the Issuer any indemnification or repayment in that respect.
+Any substitution will be promptly notified to the Investor in accordance with the section headed 'Notices'.
+In connection with any exercise by the Issuer of the right of substitution, the Issuer shall not be obliged to carry any consequences suffered by individual Investors as a result of the exercise of such right and, accordingly, no Investor shall be entitled to claim from the Issuer any indemnification or repayment with respect of any consequence.